Grima04/mesa-turnip-kgsl/docs/submittingpatches.rst

 broad discretion in rejecting patches that have been nominated.

 -  Patch must conform with the :ref:`Basic guidelines <guidelines>`
--  Patch must have landed in master first.
+-  Patch must have landed in main first.
 In case where the original patch is too large and/or otherwise contradicts with the rules set within, a backport is appropriate.
 -  It must not introduce a regression - be that build or runtime wise.